 and periodic payments for sinking funds and amortization.

-- Synthesize concepts of probability and matrix operations and apply them to Markov chains and
+- Synthesize concepts of probability and matrix operations by applying them to Markov chains and

-- Clearly relate interpretations and solutions of combinatorics, probability and linear programming
+- Clearly interpret solutions of combinatorics, probability and linear programming

 problems and applications.

 - Demonstrate strong critical thinking and problem solving skills as applied to combinatorics,